retypeapp/retype/blog/2026-04-07-whats-new-in-retype-v450.md

 ## Page Actions

-Retype `v4.5` introduces Action plugins for buttons, menus, and links, plus a new page action button that can appear on every page.
+Retype `v4.5` introduces [Actions](/configuration/actions.md) plugins for menus and links, plus a new Page Action button that can appear on every page.

 Actions let you attach common behavior to UI items using an `action` value instead of hardcoding a URL.
 Built-in actions include copying the current page link, copying the page Markdown, viewing the Markdown source, opening print, and opening the current page in AI tools.